-The growing prevalence of multicore platforms has resulted in the wider applicability of parallel programming models such as OpenMP [4] and MapReduce [6].
+The growing prevalence of multicore platforms has resulted in the wider applicability of parallel programming models such as OpenMP [3] and MapReduce [5].
 Such models can be applied to parallelize certain segments of programs, thus better utilizing hardware resources and possibly shortening response times.
 Many applications implemented under such parallel programming models have soft real-time (SRT) constraints.
-Examples include real-time parallel video and image processing applications [1,8] and computer vision applications such as colliding face detection [13].
+Examples include real-time parallel video and image processing applications [1,7] and computer vision applications such as colliding face detection and feature tracking [11].
 In these applications, providing fast and bounded response times for individual video frames is important, to ensure smooth video output.
 However, achieving this at the expense of using conservative hard real-time (HRT) analysis is not warranted.
 In this paper, we consider how to schedule parallel task systems that require such SRT performance guarantees on multicore processors.

-Parallel task models pose new challenges to scheduling since intra-task parallelism has to be specifically considered.
-Recent papers [14, 18] on scheduling real-time periodic parallel tasks have focused on providing HRT guarantees under global-earliest-deadline-first (GEDF) or partitioned deadlinemonotonic (DM) scheduling.
-However, as discussed above, viewing parallel tasks as HRT may be overkill in many settings and furthermore may result in significant schedulabilityrelated utilization loss.
+Parallel task models pose new challenges to real-time scheduling since intra-task parallelism has to be specifically considered.
+Recent papers [12, 29] on scheduling real-time periodic parallel tasks have focused on providing HRT guarantees under global-earliest-deadline-first (GEDF) or partitioned deadline-monotonic (PDM) scheduling.
+However, as discussed above, viewing parallel tasks as HRT may be overkill in many settings and furthermore may result in significant schedulability-related utilization loss.
 Thus, our focus is to instead ensure bounded response times in supporting parallel task systems by applying SRT scheduling analysis techniques.
-Specifically, we assign deadlines to parallel tasks and schedule them using GEDF, but in contrast to previous work [14, 18], we allow deadlines to be missed provided such misses are bounded (hence response times are bounded as well).
+Specifically, we assign deadlines to parallel tasks and schedule them using GEDF, but in contrast to previous work [12, 29], we allow deadlines to be missed provided the extent of such misses is bounded (hence response times are bounded as well).
 Moreover, we consider a generalized parallel task model that removes some of the restrictions seen in previous work (as discussed below).

-Response time bounds have been studied extensively in the context of global real-time scheduling algorithms such as GEDF.
-It has been shown that a variety of such algorithms can ensure bounded response times in ordinary real-time sporadic task systems (i.e., without intra-task parallelism) with no utilization loss on multiprocessors [7, 15].1 Motivated by these results, we consider whether it is possible to specify reasonable constraints under which bounded response times can be guaranteed using global real-time scheduling techniques, for sporadic parallel task systems that are not HRT in nature.
+Response time bounds have been studied extensively in the context of global real-time scheduling algorithms such as GEDF [6, 13-25].
+It has been shown that a variety of such algorithms can ensure bounded response times in ordinary real-time sporadic task systems (i.e., without intra-task parallelism)

+with no utilization loss on multiprocessors [6, 13].
+Motivated by these results, we consider whether it is possible to specify reasonable constraints under which bounded response times can be guaranteed using global real-time scheduling techniques, for sporadic parallel task systems that are not HRT in nature.

 Related work.
-Scheduling non-real-time parallel applications is a deeply explored topic [5,6, 10, 11, 19, 20].
-However, in all of just-cited work, scheduling decisions are made on a best-effort basis, so none of these results can provide performance guarantees such as response time bounds.
+Scheduling non-real-time parallel applications is a deeply explored topic [4, 5, 8, 9, 26, 31, 32].
+However, in most (if not all) prior work on this topic, including all of the just-cited work, scheduling decisions are made on a best-effort basis, so none of these results can provide performance guarantees such as response time bounds.

-Regarding scheduling HRT parallel task systems, Lakshmanan et al. proposed a scheduling technique for the forkjoin model, where a parallel task is a sequence of segments, alternating between sequential and parallel phases [14].
+Regarding scheduling HRT parallel task systems, Lakshmanan et al. proposed a scheduling technique for the fork-join model, where a parallel task is a sequence of segments, alternating between sequential and parallel phases [12].
 A sequential phase contains only one thread while a parallel phase contains multiple threads that can be executed concurrently on different processors.
 In their model, all parallel phases are assumed to have the same number of parallel threads, which must be no greater than the number of processors.
 Also, all threads in any parallel segment must have the same execution cost.
-The authors derived a resource augmentation bound of 3.42 under partitioned DM scheduling.
+The authors derived a resource augmentation bound of 3.42 under PDM scheduling.